eddiesTime/sme_app/raw_documentation.md

 ### Definition

 State management in Flutter is the management of application state changes and making it accessible.
 This state is used by multiple widgets and has to be consistent throughout the application so that no error as a result of deferred state can occur.
-Furthermore, since Flutter has a unidirectional data flow from the root of the Widget Tree down to its children, how does the ancestor widget holding the application state can be notified about state changes inside a child widget?
+Furthermore, since Flutter has a unidirectional data flow from the root of the widget tree down to its children, how does the ancestor widget holding the application state can be notified about state changes inside a child widget?

 _So how do you access application state from inside our widgets?_

-The application state can be accessed by handing it down the Widget Tree.
+The application state can be accessed by handing it down the widget tree.
 But the problem is, _how do you pass data the other way around to an ancestor?_ Furthermore, _how do different widgets from different subtrees get access to the same data?_ That is where the principle of `Lifting-State-Up` comes into play.

 ### Principle of Lifting State Up

-The principle of lifting-state-up describes that we have to find the lowest common ancestor of two widgets that need access to the state and pass the state down from this ancestor.
+The principle of lifting-state-up describes that you have to find the lowest common ancestor of two widgets that need access to the state and pass the state down from this ancestor.

 Furthermore, this principle is being used in any state management solution you will find.